artaio/arta-node-api/README.md

 ## Contributing

 Please be aware of our zero-dependency policy and ensure that there are no packages under "dependencies" in the `package.json`.
 Dev dependencies are fine, as these will not be contained in the final published package.

+### Development
+To develop a new function on the SDK, run `npm install` to install all the dependencies (only dev dependencies) and then run `npm run build` and the compiled JS code will be stored in the `dist/` folder which is the folder with the content published to NPM.